 Area Amenities and Attractions

 From Cabana Beach Campground you can traverse the East side of Osoyoos Lake along Lakeshore Drive’s paved walk/bike path – a 2.5 km walk/cycle will get you to Main Street, while enjoying a panorama of lake and orchard views.
+Also you can walk south along Lakeshore Drive about 1 km to Osoyoos Lake Regional Park which is facing south and has a generous length of sandy swim beach which faces towards the USA and south portion of Osoyoos Lake.

 The highlight of local events in the south Okanagan each summer is Osoyoos’ annual Cherry Fiesta Carnival which coincides with July 1st Canada Day.
 Festivities include a community pancake breakfast, a Parade and a day full activities at the Gyro beach park.Finally the day ends with a bang (often described as “best in BC”) a huge Canada Day fireworks display over LakeOsoyoos that can be seen from our campground and all around the lakeshore.